 Today, there are dozens of SaaS platforms targeting specific niches, such as course creators, podcasters, or social media influencers.
 Payhip can cater to those individuals, but the platform works best as a fully-featured online store.

 As a seller, it's easy to get started with Payhip.
 You can sign up for the platform for free and without having to provide any payment information.
-All you'll be asked for on registration is your name and email address.
+Then you add products, customize your store, configure payments and manage access.

 After registration, you'll be asked to provide a name for your store.
 This will be used as part of your store's address in the format https://payhip.com/STORENAME, so if you're not planning on using a custom domain when you launch your store, choose the name carefully.